 An explanation of the consequences of a subject’s decision to withdraw from the research and procedures for orderly termination of participation by the subject.

 A statement that significant new findings developed during the course of the research which may relate to the subject’s willingness to continue participation will be provided to the subject.

+Unless specifically studying minors, informed request should have a statement that the participant is at least 18 years of age.

+10

 AFFILIATION LETTERS

 Projects involving cooperating institutions must include an affiliation letter with each cooperating institution.
-The affiliation letter(s) should be written by a supervisor at the particular agency and serve as evidence that the primary investigator as been given permission to conduct research at the institution.
+The affiliation letter(s) should be written on institutional letterhead by a supervisor at the particular agency and serve as evidence that the primary investigator has been given permission to conduct research at the institution.
 You may not begin participant recruitment or data collection until you have submitted the signed affiliation letter(s) to the Institutional Review Board.

 COURSE RESEARCH PROJECTS